Blinken hears harrowing tales from refugees fleeing Ukraine

 She was in the basement with her daughters when the explosion happened.
 “They should be in school,” Anna said.
 “They are children, they don’t understand.”

-After his stop at the welcome center, Blinken visited the Korczowa border crossing where Polish authorities escorted small groups of refugees — about 20 at a time — across the frontier from the Ukrainian town of Krakovets as sporadic snow flakes fell from a gray sky.
+Blinken then met with Kuleba on a visit to the Korczowa border crossing where Polish authorities escorted small groups of refugees — about 20 at a time — across the frontier from the Ukrainian town of Krakovets as sporadic snow flakes fell from a gray sky.

 Groups mainly of women, children and elderly men — grimly rolling their possessions in luggage and carrying infants and the occasional family pet — made their way into makeshift processing centers set up in tents on Polish territory.

-Blinken earlier was in the city of Rzeszow for talks with top Polish officials before heading to the border and a frontier post.
-He met Polish Prime Minister Mateusz Morawiecki and Foreign Minister Zbigniew Rau a day after attending a NATO foreign ministers’ meeting in Brussels.
-The military alliance pledged to step up support for eastern flank members such as Poland to counter the Russian invasion.
+Kuleba thanked Blinken for the support so far but said Ukraine needed even more if his country’s predicted victory was not to come at too high a cost.
+He lamented that NATO on Friday had rejected appeals from nonmember Ukraine and others to set up a no-fly zone over the country.

-Although NATO has ruled out establishing a no-fly zone over non-member Ukraine, it has significantly boosted both military and humanitarian assistance.
-Rzeszow is about 80 kilometers (50 miles) from the Ukraine border and its airport has become a hub for flights carrying such aid.
+“We are now in the phase where maybe saying ‘No, we’re not going to do that’, but the time will come,” Kuleba said.
+“It’s again the issue of price.
+It is the people of Ukraine who will pay the price for the reluctance of NATO to act.”

-Blinken said his visit to Poland was coming at “one of the most urgent moments in the long history between our two countries” and said recent deployments of U.S. soldiers to the country would continue.
+Blinken earlier was in the city of Rzeszow for talks with Polish Prime Minister Mateusz Morawiecki and Foreign Minister Zbigniew Rau a day after attending a NATO foreign ministers’ meeting in Brussels.
+The alliance pledged to step up support for eastern flank members such as Poland to counter the Russian invasion.
+Poland is seeking more U.S. forces on its territory, where there are currently more than 10,000 American troops.

 Rau said Poland had already taken in more than 700,000 refugees from Ukraine and that he expected hundreds of thousands more in the coming weeks unless Russia backs down.